Information on Pet Travel Post-Brexit

 Pet travel after 31st December 2020

-Following the UK’s departure from the EU on 31st December 2020, there will be changes to the procedure required to take pets abroad.
+Following the UK’s departure from the EU on 31st December 2020, there were changes made to the procedure required to take pets abroad.

 This guidance applies to people travelling to the EU and Northern Ireland (NI) with their pet cats, ferrets or dogs, including assistance dogs.